| Learning Forum A Personal Guide for Parents

 they will excel without putting stress on you and pressure on

+them.
 This is also a crucial age to

 have the right teacher for your child.
 The minds of these children